Santiparra/bookbot/README.md

 # bookbot

-BookBot is my first project!
+BookBot is a simple project, that takes a book and generates a report with words and characters counters.